marisudris/frontend-mentor-faq-accordion-card/README.md

 ## My process

 As always - first I came up with a markup that is both semantic, accessible, and provides the necessary styling hooks.
-This time the proper markup was also necessary for proper behavior - I used the `<detail>` and `<summary>` elements for the _accordion_ section - this way I could do without JavaScript.
+This time a correct markup was also necessary for a proper behavior - I used the `<detail>` and `<summary>` elements for the _accordion_ section - this way I could do this project without JavaScript.
 Afterwards I did the mobile layout first with the top-down approach: styling larger sections first an then going smaller and more detailed.
 Coming up with proper styling & the best markup for images took a pretty long time.
 The accordion section wasn't as time-consuming as I thought it would be.
 As always it took some effort to decide the proper spacing.
-Here I didn't go as _pixel-perfect_ as I usually go.
+Here I didn't try to go as _pixel-perfect_ as I usually do.

 ### Built with